TheRestartProject/OpenRepairDataStandard/Current Structure.md

 ## clusters

+The device categories fit in to four clusters: computers and home office, electronic gadgets, home entertainment, kitchen and household items.

 * `idclusters`: unique identifier.
 * `name`: name of the cluster.

 ## devices

+Devices are the items that are brought to events to be fixed.
+Various characteristics of the device are recorded, and the outcome of the attempted repair is also recorded.

 * `iddevices`: unique identifier.
 * `event`: The event that the device has been recorded at.